 I look out of the window from my kitchen, washing unripe jackfruit chunks under ice cold water.
+Do I really need to wash these?
 Aren't these from a tin?
 Well, I blame it on COVID I guess.
 Why do I not heat some water and spare my fingers, I wonder and easily shrug the answer off.
 The mountain outside is not seen, laden with snow bouncing off crisp daylight, only the winding road around it is visible.
 I move to the counter and check on the paraphernalia for the biryani, humming with ghazals playing on the husband's iPhone (I wish it was a radio).
 A slight glance at the window again.
 The fox is paying us a visit today, it's family capering behind the frozen bushes, perhaps missing our diurnal encounters by the Old Log Church.

 Tossing the rice into the roaring water in the pot, I hope I've salted it enough.
 I'm doubtful though, so a lump goes in.
 I have a taste—ugh, it's like the ocean in my mouth—and then I feel at peace.
 I'm not fooling around with salt here.
 The rice will hardly spend any time in the water before it's ready to be taken out, drained and fluffed, and all that salt will flow with the slushing water.
 A lot of salt ensures that rice absorbs just the right amount of it.
 Pasta cooking tips, remember?
 Enough of techniques, dear reader.
 I've them pinned below if you're eager.